 Alumni Voices: Chris Bandura '99

-Hear how Chris Bandura's experience at Utica College prepared him for an exciting career as Vice President of Media Relations and Communications for the Buffalo Sabres.
+Hear how Chris Bandura's experience at Utica University prepared him for an exciting career as Vice President of Media Relations and Communications for the Buffalo Sabres.

 A Roadmap for Education-Sports-Entertainment Partnership